 It all depends on how many forms you order.
-For example, if your quantity order is 50, then you will be getting either 1 book of 50 forms or 2 books of 25 forms.
-The quantity is not the number of books, it is the number of forms ordered.
+For example, if your quantity order is 50, you will get either 1 book of 50 forms or 2 books of 25 forms.
+The quantity is not the number of books; it is the number of forms ordered.

 QTY ÷ SETS per Book = Number of Books